-"My father Hans and I went along to Herr Bangerter's office and covered the whole floor with the drawings," recalled Stadelmann.
-"He made comments like, 'The Bulgarians would like the bottom of that.
-The Spaniards would like that, but the Italians would prefer that and the Germans would go for this bit.'
-We put the design together like a jigsaw puzzle.
-It was a design constituted of many parts yet I like it and I think everyone in football likes it as well.
+- Jürg Stadelmann recalled: "My father Hans and I went along to Herr Bangerter's office and covered the whole floor with drawings.
+He made comments like, 'The Bulgarians would like the bottom of that.
+The Spaniards would like this but the Italians would prefer that and the Germans would go for this.'
+We put the design together like a jigsaw puzzle."

-"I remember that it had to be finished before 28 March," Stadelmann added, "because I was getting married and taking my wife on a ten-day boat trip to Los Angeles.
-The trophy took 340 hours to make.
+- The trophy took 340 hours to make, with Stadelmann meeting a strict deadline.
+"It had to be finished before 28 March," Stadelmann added, "because I was getting married and taking my wife on a ten-day boat trip to Los Angeles.
 I did the finer work, then it was finished off by the engraver, Fred Bänninger.
 On time, I am glad to say."

-©UEFA.com 1998-2015.
+©UEFA.com 1998-2016.
 All rights reserved.